Ficool

 "Burn…..burn...burn them all.
 I wish they all burn!
 I want to get them, hurt them, break them, rip them apart.
 I want to slaughter them all!"

 He shouted hard about what he was really feeling.
-He hadn't cursed anyone this hard since his parents died.
-He felt so much hate in his heart.
-His teeth clenched hard, and his gums began to bleed from the pressure.
-He had to calm down; he knew how bad his feelings would get if he let them run away with him.
+He hadn't cursed anyone this hard since Isaac died.
+He felt so much animosity in his soul.
+His teeth clenched hard, causing his gums to bleed from the pressure.
+His fingernails dug into his scalp.

 "Fly, fly raven, fly into the sky.
 See the stars of the night, reach them in your flight.
 Don't be afraid as you fly, follow true in the moonlight.
-Fly, fly raven fly, across the starry sea, don't be afraid, you're not alone now, you're always with me."
+Fly, fly raven, fly across the starry sea, don't be afraid, you're not alone now, you're always with me."

 The voice he heard was Amelia's.
 She sang that to him when he was angry or scared when he was a kid.
 She made it up on the spot, but it stuck with him when he needed to suppress himself.